SD-WAN: Threat or Opportunity?

 While the benefits for enterprises are fairly straightforward – lower connectivity costs and OpEx compared to traditional MPLS, as well as improved WAN visibility and control – SD-WAN’s benefits for service providers aren’t nearly as clear.

-This threatens service providers because as enterprises transition to private over-the-top WAN connectivity, common sense tells us that a reduction in higher-price MPLS services is sure to follow.
+This threatens service providers because, as enterprises transition to private over-the-top WAN connectivity, common sense tells us that a reduction in higher-price MPLS services is sure to follow.
 Perhaps even more importantly, the service provider also risks losing customer control and mindshare to a new generation of over-the-top solution providers, much like they’ve been impacted by Amazon, Microsoft and other cloud service providers over the past several years.

 But as we learn in any SWOT analysis, a threat can also be an opportunity if you take the initiative.
 A growing number of service providers are doing just that and capitalizing on the rapidly growing demand by offering SD-WAN as a managed service to enterprise customers.
-In addition to a compelling new service offering, and a new revenue stream, managed SD-WAN services can complement service providers' existing SDN and NFV initiatives, and accelerate their ongoing shift to virtualized services.
+In addition to a compelling new service offering and new revenue stream, managed SD-WAN services can complement service providers' existing SDN and NFV initiatives, and accelerate their ongoing shift to virtualized services.

 In fact, in a recent webinar I conducted with industry analyst Lee Doyle, a full 65% of participants polled said they viewed SD-WAN as an opportunity, not a threat.
 But even with that enthusiasm, only 6% of respondents said they had deployed SD-WAN services, with another 11% in some form of trial or proof of concept.